 }

-The interface of this library is extremely simple.
+The interface of this library is pretty straightforward.
 For each HTTP method, the corresponding method of the axios

-object is defined inside it.
+object is defined inside the library.
 The example above uses get()

 , but you can also use post()